LOL-LLC/a-good-list/README.md

 party (not LOL) for long-term administration.
 Please reach out directly if you have a sustainable solution for custody and automation.

 LOL will mark the Router address as a “CommunityWallet” on chain.
 By that we mean that we will only disburse funds after polling the community.
 Specifically, funds will be transferred to another Slow Wallet if 2/3 of validators in any epoch approve (by voting power).
-By the same vote mechanism, if a validator set decides to sunset this account for any reason, we will oblige.
+By the same vote mechanism, if a validator set decides to sunset this account (burn values and make inaccessible) for any reason, we will oblige.

 <h2>Disclaimer: </h2>